Westo48/clash-discord/README.md

     - shows the level your troops
   - allspelllvl
     - shows the level your spells
+  - allsiegelvl
+    - shows the level your sieges
   - activesupertroop
     - shows the super troops you have active